What are Confidence Intervals?

 So, because sample statistics don’t necessarily reflect the true process (they’re just based upon a sample) we place an interval around each statistic, and say that we are confident that the true process statistics fall within those intervals.
 Those intervals are known as ‘Confidence Intervals’.

-An example: From a sample of data, such as that shown in the histogram below (taken from p148 of Edition 4 of our book), Minitab’s Graphical Summary function can be used to calculate ‘95% Confidence Intervals’ for the statistics (P136, Ed3).
+An example: From a sample of data, such as that shown in the histogram below (taken from p152 of our book).

 Figure: A Graphical Summary output from Minitab, with 95% Confidence Intervals